 Whistle Stop Bar (21+)

 2236 Fern St. (30th& Juniper)

 As I promised at the start of this summer’s fund drive, if we reached our goal of $5K in one week, we could all get back to posting pictures of our cats.
 Well we burst the handy computer-generated thermometer, as you can see, and true to my word, please accept this selfie my cat took as a token of gratitude from everyone at SSWA–staff, volunteers, performers, supporters, and fans.
 You’re the best, and we’re grateful to get to have you in our tribe.
 See you soon!

 Throw away the Hawaiian shirts and leave the guide book at home!
 This month, our improv storytelling show is all about the difference between travelers and tourists.
 Do you explore a culture or just its ruins?
 Do you talk to the locals about more than how to get to the bathroom?
 Come tell us about it!

 So Say We All is not something that somebody else is doing.
 We are a community of people trying new things, taking chances, showing each other story by story how much we are alike, as much as we are different.
-To keep our outstanding performances, publications and workshops going, we ask you to consider a donation to our August campaign.
+To keep our outstanding performances, publications and workshops going, we ask you to consider a donation to our summer campaign.